mt-support/tribe-ext-ticket-email-settings/readme.txt

 = What if I experience problems? =

-We're always interested in your feedback and our [premium forums](https://theeventscalendar.com/support-forums/) are the best place to flag any issues.
+We're always interested in your feedback and our [premium forums](https://theeventscalendar.com/support/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

-* June 08, 2020 *
-Initial release.

-* March 20, 2021 *
+= [1.0.2] TBD =

+* Fixed plugin name typo

+= [1.0.1] 2021-03-20 =

-Fix for missing default subject and sender values.
+* Fix for missing default subject and sender values.

+= [1.0.1] 2020-06-08 =

+* Initial release.